 Any company sending foreign employees to work in Argentina must acquire work permits to stay compliant.
 While Argentina does not have strict permit requirements, obtaining a work visa is a notably long and involved process.
 Plus, your company will need a local corporate entity in the country to sponsor the Argentina work permits.

-What Types of Argentina Work Visas Are There?
+Types of Work Visas in Argentina

 Most employees planning to work in Argentina longer than 90 days will need a 23 A or 23 E visa.
 The 23 A visa applies to the majority of people moving to Argentina for a salaried activity that lasts one year.
 If needed, employees can extend this visa for longer.
 The 23 E visa is specific to scientists, specialists, some managers, technicians, and administrative staff.
 If your employees fall into any of these categories, they may need to apply for a 23 E visa.